4 Things Prospective Home Buyers Should Know About Plumbing

 A home’s main shutoff valve is usually located next to the water meter.
 Water meters are typically found in front of the house, near the curb.
 A tee-handle tool will be necessary to work the valve.
 Secondary valves for kitchen and bathroom sink faucets can be found at the base of each sink, usually under the cabinet.
 These can normally be opened and closed by hand.

-Knowing the location of these valves and making sure they function properly will prepare the homebuyer for any future plumbing emergencies.
+Knowing the location of these valves and making sure they function properly will best prepare the home buyer should any plumbing emergencies occur.

 2. Pipes and Waste System

-In terms of general plumbing knowledge, a homeowner should be able to tell what kind of piping is used in the house and what type of waste system it contains.
+In terms of general plumbing knowledge, prospective home buyers must be able to tell what kind of piping is used in the house and what type of waste system it contains.
 Lead pipes pose a health danger and are also more likely to corrode and rust.

 Checking indicators such as rust in the water or whether it has a metallic taste are great ways to assess whether the pipes are made of lead or not.
 If you’re not able to tell for sure, ask the seller.